-Jamie Gier is Goshen Twp.
+Jamie Gier is the Goshen Twp.
 Historical Society's resident blacksmith and the founder of the GTHS School of Blacksmithing.
 Jamie built our original timber frame shop for blacksmithing demos.
+Not only is the shop and adjoining livery an excellent 19th century replica, but all the hardware inside and out was forged by Jamie and bears his unique mark.
+The popularity of the little timber frame shop and Jamie's connections led to the ambitious plan to create our npw-thriving School of Blackmithing in a former barnat our Cook Log Cabin Heritage Center.
 Jamie still offers his expertise, but now also manages our course schedule, continuous improvements to the school's equipment and environment, and creating tools and gifts for sale to support GTHS events.

 In 2020, Jamie was honored with the Clermont County Chamber of Commerce Salute to Leaders Award.

 Under Jamie's management, the GTHS School of Blacksmithing attracts top instructors and students from across the US - and beyond.